Ko wai au?

 Examples

-Kohinga Kupu · kohingakupu.nz
+• Kohinga Kupu · kohingakupu.nz

-A te reo Māori vocabulary tool I designed and built — find words by topic rather than looking them up one at a time.
+A te reo Māori web app I designed and built to help with vocabulary acquisition in te reo Māori.
 A small example of what happens when language commitment meets web development.

-Waiheke Radio · waihekeradio.org.nz
+• Waiheke Radio · waihekeradio.org.nz

 I'm a trustee, web developer, trainer, and show presenter at Waiheke's community radio station.
 I wrote my MA thesis on it.
-I suggested we start podcasting before most people knew what podcasting was.

-SXSW Interactive 1999 — Best Educational Site · University of Texas at Austin
+• SXSW Interactive 1999 — Best Educational Site · University of Texas at Austin

 More on request.